jamesbychance/fastAI/my_notes/04_mnist/L4_questions.md

 > Uses randomly selected subsets of data (mini-batches) instead of the entire dataset for each update, making it 'stochastic'.
 Three key reasons are efficiency, stability, and generalisation.

 ### 14. **What are the seven steps in SGD for machine learning?**

 > The seven steps in SGD for machine learning are:
-> i.
-Initialize the weights (usually randomly)
-> ii.
-Predict (forward pass) - use current weights to make predictions
-> iii.
-Calculate loss - measure how wrong the predictions are
-> iv.
-Calculate gradients - compute how changing each weight would affect the loss
-> v.
-Step (update) the weights based on the gradients and learning rate
-> vi.
-Repeat steps 2-5 for multiple batches/epochs
-> vii.
-Stop when the model is good enough or you run out of time/patience
 >
+> 1. Initialize the weights (usually randomly)
+> 2. Predict (forward pass) - use current weights to make predictions
+> 3. Calculate loss - measure how wrong the predictions are
+> 4. Calculate gradients - compute how changing each weight would affect the loss
+> 5. Step (update) the weights based on the gradients and learning rate
+> 6. Repeat steps 2-5 for multiple batches/epochs
+> 7. Stop when the model is good enough or you run out of time/patience
+>
 > These steps form the fundamental training loop for virtually all deep learning models, from simple linear classifiers to complex neural networks.

 ### 15. **How do we initialize the weights in a model?**
-   - Answer
+> We randomise a weight for each parameter around the value of zero (either positive or negative).
+A conststant (or bias) is also added but are randomised in a different way (sometimes zero, or small constants etc...)

 ### 16. **What is "loss"?**
-   - Answer
+> A loss function is a measure of how wrong the model's predictions are compared to the correct answers.
+It quantifies the difference between predicted values and target values across a dataset, producing a single number that represents the overall error.
+The goal of training is to minimise this loss value by adjusting the model's parameters.
+Different types of problems use different loss functions (like mean squared error or cross-entropy loss).

 ### 17. **Why can't we always use a high learning rate?**
-   - Answer
+> A high learning rate causes the model to take steps that are too large during optimisation.
+>
+> This creates several problems:
+> 1. Overshooting - The model jumps past the minimum and lands on the opposite side of the valley
+> 2. Oscillation - Parameters bounce back and forth across the optimal point without converging
+> 3. Divergence - In extreme cases, the loss actually increases with each step, moving further from the solution
+>
+> As illustrated in the chapter's diagrams, when the learning rate is too high, each step can jump to a worse position on the loss curve.
+Instead of smoothly descending toward the minimum, the training process becomes unstable and may never converge.
+The ideal learning rate allows the model to make steady progress downhill without these dramatic, counterproductive jumps.

 ### 18. **What is a "gradient"?**
-   - Answer
+> A gradient is the vector of partial derivatives of the loss function with respect to each model parameter.
+It represents:
+> 1. The direction of steepest increase in the loss function at the current parameter values
+> 2. How much each individual parameter affects the loss when changed slightly
+> 3. The slope of the loss surface in multiple dimensions simultaneously
+>
+> In deep learning, we calculate the gradient for every weight and bias.
+For each parameter, the gradient tells us two crucial things:
+> - Which direction to adjust the parameter (increase or decrease it)
+> - How sensitive the loss is to changes in that parameter

+> During SGD, we move parameters in the opposite direction of the gradient (the negative gradient) to decrease the loss most efficiently.
+For a neural network with millions of parameters, the gradient effectively gives us a "map" showing how to adjust each one to improve our predictions.

 ### 19. **Do you need to know how to calculate gradients yourself?**
    - Answer